The Five Khandhas or Aggregates in the Body

 The texts say that this three-step process can lead to one of two results.
 If, after undercutting passion and delight for the khandhas, the mind contains any residual passion for the perception of the deathless, it will attain the third level of Awakening, called nonreturn.
 If passion and delight are entirely eradicated, though, all clinging is entirely abandoned, the intentions that fabricate khandhas are dropped, and the mind totally released.
 The bricks of the pavement have turned into a runway, and the mind has taken off.

 Into what?
 The authors of the discourses seem unwilling to say, even to the extent of describing it as a state of existence, non-existence, neither, or both.
 As one of the discourses states, the freedom lying beyond the khandhas also lies beyond the realm to which language properly applies (DN 15; see also AN IV.174).
 There is also the very real practical problem that any preconceived notions of that freedom, if clung to as a perception-khandha, could easily act as an obstacle to its attainment.
 Still, there is also the possibility that, if properly used, such a perception-khandha might act as an aid on the path.
 So the discourses provide hints in the form of similes, referring to total freedom as:

-The unfashioned, the end, the effluent-less, the true, the beyond,
+The unfashioned, the end, the effluent-less, the

 the subtle, the very-hard-to-see,